-The Company operates cross border into EU and Turkish markets under the third life directive's freedom to provide services regime.
+The Company operates cross border into EU markets under the third life directive's freedom to provide services regime.
 Octium distributes its products through banks and other suitable intermediaries seeking wealth planning solutions for their clients.
 All products are offered subject to the local regulatory and tax requirements and in local language.
-The key markets for the Company are Italy, Germany, Turkey and UK.
+The key markets for the Company Italy.
+The company also accepts applications from other markets provided that it is legally able to do, has a tax compliant product available for clients from that market and that the application is intermediated on a compliant basis, by a regulated distributor.

 The Company has had no material changes over the period to its business, performance, systems of governance, risk profile or valuation for solvency purposes.
-The Company maintains a strong solvency position with a ratio of available assets to solvency requirement of 206% as at 31 December 2020.
-Below is a summary of the business profile, key changes and events in 2020.
+The Company maintains a strong solvency position with a ratio of available assets to solvency requirement of 158% at 31 December 2021.
+Below is a summary of the business profile, key changes and events in 2021.